astg606/ai_foundation_earth_science/README.md

 that can be adapted (e.g., fine-tuned) to a wide range of downstream tasks” in order to study this phenomenon.
 FMs have enormous potential in advancing Earth and climate sciences.
-They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving the accuracy.
+They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving their accuracy and efficiency.

 FMs can revolutionize our understanding of the Earth system towards its sustainable management: (Zhu et al., 2024)